ispc/ispc/docs/ispc.rst

 ---------------------------------------------

 There are functions to convert to and from the IEEE 16-bit floating-point format.
-Note that there is a ``float16`` data-type in ``ispc`` but with limited library support; these functions facilitate converting to and from half-format data in memory.
+Note that there is a ``float16`` data-type in ``ispc``, which has full language and standard library support, but only on the targets with hardware support for this type.
+The following functions facilitate converting to and from half-format data in memory and are primarily targeted for the use on the targets without native support for ``float16`` in the hardware.

 To use them, half-format data should be loaded into an ``int16`` and the ``half_to_float()`` function used to convert it to a 32-bit floating point